Short stories by the American writer that warm the soul and intrigue the listener

 Katie Derham delves into the fascinating world of musical life during the Second World War

-Kate Adie dissects the plot of Henry Fielding's Tom Jones.
+Kate Adie dissects the plot of Henry Fielding's Tom Jones, with readings and discussion.

 Interview series.
 Broadcasters talk to the people whose stories interest them most